Photos are available in the DATE 2024 Gallery.

 • Joachim Rodrigues, Lund University, SE

-• William Simon, IBM, CH
+• William Simon, IBM Research Europe - Zurich, CH

 • Stefan Slesazeck, NaMLab gGmbH, DE